Skip to content

 • Your secrets or credentials.
 Those live in your instance, not in the toolkit file.

-Before clicking install, you should review:
+Before clicking install, review:

 • What entities it adds.
 Names, fields, relationships.